Your church’s ONA covenant is the beginning, not the end, of your journey of faith!

 Start planning for evangelism and advocacy

 When ONA churches are visible allies, they gain the trust of the LGBTQ community and attract not only LGBTQ seekers, but also straight seekers who identify with ONA values.
 LGBTQ evangelism and advocacy should be a priority for every ONA congregation.
 Using the resources at the bottom of this page as a template, discuss ways your congregation can effectively build relationships with your LGBTQ neighbors.
+Consider creating pronoun buttons or stickers for use on Sundays and practice introducing yourselves with your pronouns as part of your introduction.
+Remember, pronouns should never be assumed and this alerts visitors that this congregation takes personal pronouns and names seriously.

 Connect with other ONA congregations